MRN-Code/MRN-Code.github.io-source/README.md

 # MRN-Code Blog Source

 This repo contains the source and scaffolding for the MRN-Code blog and its generator (Hexo).
-Deploying this repo with `hexo deploy` will push the public/ folder to `github.com:MRN-Code/MRN-Code.github.io`, where it will be visible on the interwebs.
+Deploying this repo with `hexo deploy` will push the public/ folder to `github.com:MRN-Code/MRN-Code.github.io`, where it will be visible on the interwebs at [http://mrn-code.github.io/](http://mrn-code.github.io/).

 # Add yourself as an author